Warriors overcome triple-double by Luka Doncic to beat Mavericks 104-100

 The Mavericks cut the deficit to 102-100 with 15 seconds remaining, but the Warriors were able to close out the game with late free throws from Klay Thompson.

 Six Warriors scored in double digits on a night when Stephen Curry shot just 5 for 18 from the floor.
-Thompson and Chris Paul each had 14 points, Curry scored 13 and Moses Moody had 12.
+Thompson and Chris Paul each had 14 points, Curry scored 13 and Moses Moody had 12 as Golden State won its fifth straight.

+"Steph and Klay didn't play particularly well tonight on the offensive end, but a lot of the other guys got going," Dallas guard Kyrie Irving said.
+"I think that was the tale of the game today."

 Draymond Green made two huge plays down the stretch for the Warriors, blocking Daniel Gafford with 1:30 remaining, before giving Golden State an eight-point lead with a layup on the next possession.
 He had 11 points.